Dementia: Causes, Symptoms, Types, Stages and Precautions

 People in stage 5 begin to have severe memory deficits that require them to seek the help of another person to carry out their activities (for example, dressing, bathing, and cooking).

-Loss of memory is the main reason for this and in the future, problems like loss of memory can also arise in it.
-For example, the affected person may not remember their address or phone number and may not even remember the day or time or where they are at present.
+Memory loss is the main reason for this, and problems like memory loss can also arise in the future.
+For example, the affected person may not remember their address, phone number, even the day or time, or where they are.

 Stage 6: Severe cognitive deficit (moderate dementia)

-In people in this stage, extensive support is need to carry out daily activities such as dressing themselves.
-In such a situation, patients start forgetting even the names of their close relatives and are able to remember very little about the recent incidents.
+In this stage, extensive support is needed for daily activities such as dressing themselves.
+In such a situation, patients forget their close relatives’ names and can remember very little about the recent incidents.

-The ability to speak properly also decreases.
-Changes in personality may include narcissism (perceiving something that is not true), compulsion (repeating a task over and over, such as cleaning), or anxiety and excitement.
+The ability to speak correctly also decreases.
+Personality changes may include narcissism (perceiving something that is not true), compulsion (repeating a task over and over, such as cleaning), or anxiety and excitement.

 Stage 7: Very severe cognitive deficit

-People at this stage actually lose the ability to speak or interact.
-They need an assistant to carry out all normal daily activities (such as using the toilet, eating).
-They often lose psychomotor skills, for example, the ability to walk or sit in a chair.
+People at this stage lose the ability to speak or interact.
+They need an assistant to carry out all normal daily activities (such as using the toilet and eating).
+They often lose psychomotor skills, such as walking or sitting in a chair.

 Diagnosis of dementia